 Freddie Francis’s direction creates a much darker world than the Fisher movies, one which suits the tone of the film which has a more unsure hero and more morally grey characters such as the cowardly priest who is not completely evil and even dispatches Dracula at the end, or even the Monsignor himself who is shown to be somewhat prejudiced against people who don’t share his belief.

 Overall this is still despite my misgivings a very strong, solid film and I can understand why its so popular, but still for me at least sadly I’d rank it as the weakest entry in the Dracula series.
 I’d give it three stars.
 No Hammer Dracula could be called a bad film in my opinion, but one has to be my least favourite and all things considered despite some strong points, such as making a better use of Christopher Lee than most other entries in the series, this is still my least favourite Hammer Dracula.

 - This film was released 10 years after the original Hammer Dracula.

-- This was Christopher Lee’s favorite of the sequels.
+- This was Christopher Lee’s favourite of the sequels.